Stress Overshoots in Simple Yield Stress Fluids

-\textit{Theoretical scalings.-} As illustrated in Fig.~\ref{fig:overshoots}(d) for four values of $\Gp$, the model predicts stress overshoots very similar to those reported in experiments and simulations [Fig.~\ref{fig:overshoots}(a)-(c)].
-More generally, extracting $\Sm(\Gp)$ and the corresponding strain $\Gm(\Gp)=\titm$ for values of $\tau$ spanning three orders of magnitude, we find that the coordinate of the stress maximum shifts to larger values for increasing shear rates, and that this effect is all the more important that the material is stiffer [Fig.~\ref{fig:fluidity}(a)].
+\textit{Theoretical scalings.-} As illustrated in Fig.~\ref{fig:overshoots}(b) for four values of $\Gp$, the model predicts stress overshoots very similar to those reported in experiments, \seb{e.g., on carbopol microgels [Fig.~\ref{fig:overshoots}(a)].} More generally, extracting \seb{the stress maximum} $\Sm(\Gp)$ and the corresponding strain $\Gm(\Gp)=\titm$ for values of $\tau$ spanning three orders of magnitude, we find that \seb{$\Sm$ grows faster with $\Gp$ as $\tau$ decreases, i.e., when the elastic modulus $G_0$ increases relative to the yield stress $\sy$} [Fig.~\ref{fig:fluidity}(a)].
 As a central result of this Letter, we show that the entire data set can be rescaled onto the master curve of Fig.~\ref{fig:fluidity}(b), which is composed of two power-law asymptotic limits, namely $(\Sm-1) \sim \Gp^{1/3}$ for $\Gp \ll 1$, and $(\Sm-1) \sim \Gp^{4/17}$ for $\Gp \gg 1$.
-These two limits can be justified analytically as briefly summarized below (see Ref.~\cite{companion} for details).
-During shear start-up, the stress $\Sigma(\tit)$ grows up to $\Sigma(\titm)=\Sm$ before decreasing towards the asymptotic HB value.
-At the stress maximum, the l.h.s. of Eq.~(\ref{eq2}) must be zero, yielding
+These two limits are justified analytically \seb{in detail in the companion paper \cite{companion} and can be understood qualitatively as the signature of two different dynamical regimes for the nucleation and growth of a shear band of size $\ell_b(\tit)$ at the moving wall.
+Indeed, upon shear start-up, the initial fluidity remains negligible and the stress $\Sigma(\tit)$ grows roughly linearly} up to $\Sigma(\titm)=\Sm$ where the l.h.s.~of Eq.~\eqref{eq2} must be zero, yielding $\Gp= \langle f \rangle(\titm)\Sm$.
+Since the fluidity $\langle f \rangle$ is dominated by the fluidity in the \seb{shear band}, we may approximate $f$ with the value of $m^2(\tit)$ for any applied shear rate, yielding $\langle f \rangle(\tit) \sim \ell_b(\tit) \, m^2(\tit)/L$, \seb{with $m^2(\tit)\sim\Sigma(\tit)\sim\Sigma(\tit)-1$ under the assumption that $\Sigma(\tit) \gg 1$.}